NHPG Bylaws

 6. 6.
 Call of Meetings

-The Chairman or any five members may call a meeting but no policy for the organization may be made without a quorum present.
+The Chair or any five members may call a meeting but no policy for the organization may be made without a quorum present.

 Ten percent of the General Membership shall constitute a quorum at all meetings of the NH Potter’s Guild.
 No policy may be made, elections held, or amendments to the Bylaws be voted upon unless a quorum is present.